 Additional filter to determine packets that need to be included in capturing.
+The parameter has the same syntax as voisn iff.daemon.filter.exclude.

-voisniff.daemon.internal\interfaces
+voisniff.daemon.internal_interfaces

 A list of network interfaces which are considered only for internal communication between voisniff-ng and other NGCP components.
 Packets on these interfaces are not captured.